 Student-athlete is expected to serve detention the day they receive it.

-Student-athlete is not allowed to participate in any athletic event the day they earn a detention
+Student-athlete is not allowed to participate in any athletic event the day they earn a detention.

-Student-athlete is subject to be removed from their athletic team if he/she receives three in any given season (removal from team will be determined by AD and Senior AD)
+Student-athlete is subject to be removed from their athletic team if he/she receives three in any given season (removal from team will be determined by AD and Senior AD).

 SUSPENSION POLICY